savingchina/savingchina.github.io/README.md

 The project records the manipulation of China society and generate a cult following.
 This blood bloodthirsty generation becomes a huge threat to humanity.

-Most Chinese out side The Great Firewall of China not thinking that way.
+Evidently, most Chinese out side The Great Firewall of China is not thinking that way.
 Example: https://huaren.us/showtopic.html?topicid=2787022&fid=398

 The project is the first step to counter the censorship of the great firewall.
-It will be a long hard journey to build trust and create material to break very small percent of people out of the cult.
+It will be a long hard journey to build trust and create material to break some percent of people out of the cult.

 The repo is open to contribution.
-Please join the effort to save china.
+Let us form a team and join the effort to save china.
 If you don't have time.
 Tweet to： @savingChina22 the url of high traffic propaganda

 General guide to contribute